briardew/codas/README.md

 referenced in the `gcm_run.j` script.
 Still looking into this.

 The `codas_setup` utility places several hidden files in your home directory.
-This will hopefully be fixed, but, in the meantime, you can change the GID by editing the `~/.GROUProot` file.
+This will hopefully be fixed, but, in the meantime, you can change the GID (GID is what?) by editing the `~/.GROUProot` file.

 ## Running CoDAS